Booglik/Course-SNA-project/Project.md

 # Metodology
+## Data
 Data is taken from [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/gemsec-Deezer.html).
+The data was collected from the music streaming service Deezer (November 2017).
+The csv files contain the edges -- nodes are indexed from 0.
+The json files contain the genre preferences of users -- each key is a user id, the genres loved are given as lists.
+Genre notations are consistent across users.
+In each dataset users could like 84 distinct genres.
+Liked genre lists were compiled based on the liked song lists.
+The countries included are Romania, Croatia and Hungary.
+For each dataset we listed the number of nodes an edges.

+## Methods
   The original plan formed before to analyze users was defeated by large datasets with more than 50k years each and more than 1 million connections.
 Therefore genre preference analysis was chosen.
 First of all csv tables were generated from genre.json tables, by creating a matrix showing how many users listen both of the chosen genres (for ex:  HR_relations_heatmap.csv).
 Then the heatmaps were constructed.

   In the application can be finded the code we created to show heatmaps (See Appendix 1-3).
 Heatmaps is a generic term that embodies a kind of graphical representation of data.
 In our case, the dataset consists of users and their music preferences on a Dezeer.
 It must be mentioned that we state the threshold of 2000 listeners for showing genre in heatmap, it is made for better vusialusation because of big number of possible genres.